integeruser/jgltut/README.md

 so you don't need to download it.

-Tutorials ported so far: 16.3 of 17.3
+Tutorials ported so far: 17.3 of 17.3

-Upcoming commits: tutorial 17, final refactoring

 If you don't want to download the source code you can play with the tutorials with [this runnable jar](https://github.com/downloads/rosickteam/OpenGL/tutorial-chooser.zip).
 In several tutorials you can interact using the keyboard: key mappings are written at the top of each tutorial class.